Nathan A. Moore

-Nathan A. Moore is a US Coast Guard Rear Admiral and commander of the Seventeenth Coast Guard District.
+Nathan A. Moore (born 5 September 1970) is a United States Coast Guard vice admiral and commander of the Coast Guard Atlantic Area.
+He previously served as deputy commander of the Coast Guard Atlantic Area and as commander of the Seventeenth Coast Guard District.

 Early life and education

-Moore graduated from Gadsden High School in 1988.
+Moore was born on 5 September 1970 in Akron, Ohio and graduated from Gadsden High School in 1988.
 He attended the United States Coast Guard Academy, where he was a member of Alfa Company.
 He graduated in 1992 with a Bachelor of Science in Naval Architecture and Marine Engineering.
-He later attended the University of Michigan, where he earned a Master's of Naval Architecture in Marine Engineering and an MBA.
-He also attended the Dwight D. Eisenhower School for National Security and Resource Strategy, graduating with a Master's in National Resource Strategy.
+He later attended the University of Michigan, where he earned a Master of Science in Naval Architecture in Marine Engineering and an MBA in 1998.
+He also attended the Dwight D. Eisenhower School for National Security and Resource Strategy, graduating with a Master of Science in National Resource Strategy in 2013.

 Military service

 Moore served as an engineer and a cutterman, serving aboard the USCGC Polar Star as a student.
 After graduation, he served on the USCGC Harriet Lane as an Engineer Officer and on the USCGC Venturous as the Executive Officer.
 He commanded two ships: the USCGC Resolute and the USCGC Stratton.

 As a staff officer, Moore served at the Navy Surface Warfare Officer School as a ship stability instructor, commanded Naval Engineering Support Unit Honolulu, was Chief of the Officer Assignment Branch at Personnel Services Center, and was Chief of the office of Naval Engineering at Coast Guard Headquarters.